mello-y/MSc5_research_project/open_lab_notebook/January.md

 - interpret ROC curve
 - finalise logistic regression section in the Data analysis notebook
 - start with the SVM section in the Data analysis notebook

+## Monday, 06/02/2023
+What I did today:
+- adjusted file paths in the Data analysis notebook and Data exploration notebook and used relative paths and plat-form independent paths to ensure reproducibility

+To-do next time working on the project:
+- interpret ROC curve
+- finalise logistic regression section in the Data analysis notebook
+- start with the SVM section in the Data analysis notebook
+- Work on Issue #2 on github